pierreroth64/ownshell/README.md

-Simple shell C++ library with no dependency
+ownShell is a simple shell C++ library with no dependency (excepted STL) to create your own set of shell commands